shrimpsizemoose/card-deck-api/README.md

 POST /decks/e13aaa48-2f62-4457-8c87-790cd856d536/draw?count=5
 ```

-If the deck ID is wrong or the deck is not found, it would error with some status code (400, 404, 405) depending on the situation
+If the deck ID is wrong or the deck is not found, or something else is wrong, it would error with some status code (400, 404, 405) depending on the situation

 #### Example Success Response for `POST /decks/{uuid}/draw?count=N`